spacebeam/exp/README.md

     »░h½█▀░╜██▀K»Ü»░░░»╨h░»▀▀█▀█▀▀▀▀▀▀▀▀╩╩▀▀H»▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀»░╨hh░»»/╠░╚ñ║▀▀▀M░░░
     »»»╨╚╙╨░╙╙░╨"!╙░╙╚░╩^^╨^░"h░░""░Ü"░░░^╚"╚╨░»»░░░»░»»░░»»░░»░»»░»»»»»»»»»»░░░░░»»

-Feel free to explore the organization, [click here](https://github.com/spacebeam) remember, as your system grow in number, you must spawn more nodes to control it.
+Feel free to [explore](https://github.com/spacebeam) remember, as your system grow in number, you must spawn more nodes to control it.